AVSystem/Anjay-lite/doc/sphinx/source/BasicClient/BC-Send.rst

     - Shifts any remaining unsent records to the front of the ``records`` array using ``memmove()`` to free up space for new data.

-That’s it!
+That's it!
 Your client is now ready to send data using the LwM2M **Send** method in Anjay Lite.